atlantisguru/iTopPage/src/README.md

 ToDo:
 =====

-* optional external image for "top of the page" button from parameters
+* optional image for "top of the page" button from parameters
 * optional changing the position of the button for example bottomLeft, bottomRight...

 Version:
 ========
-1.1.2 (2013.01.22)
+1.1.2 (2013.01.21)
 * Can change gradient color of the button (black, red, orange, pink, blue, green)
 * Button position stabilized (absolute->fixed)
-* Code optimized

 1.0.0 (2013.01.21)